JuliaMath/NFFT.jl/README.md

 There are currently some open issues:
   - The library is currently only fast for 1D, 2D, and 3D NFFTs.
 Higher order NFFTs use a slow fallback implementation.
-  - The accuracy currently is not better than 1e-5 although it actually should be in the range of mashine accuracy for m=6, sigma=2.0.
-Have not found the reason yet.